dlukas1/RouletteFXtests2/README.md

 - choose how much you like to bet.
 - press "SPIN" button (ENTER also works)

-Copyright  Dmitry Lukash © 2017
+Copyright:				  Dmitry Lukash © 2017